Under Secretary of Defense for Personnel and Readiness, Department of Defense Military Family Readiness Council, Department of Defense.

 This meeting is being held under the provisions of the Federal Advisory Committee Act (FACA) of 1972 (5 U.S.C., Appendix, as amended), the Government in the Sunshine Act of 1976 (5 U.S.C.
 552b, as amended), and 41 CFR 102-3.140 and 102-3.150.

 Meeting Accessibility: This meeting is open to the public.
-Members of the public who are interested in attending this meeting must RSVP online to firstname.lastname@example.org no later than December 4, 2018.
+Members of the public who are interested in attending this meeting must RSVP online to firstname.lastname@example.org no later than March 12, 2019.
 Meeting attendee RSVPs should indicate if an escort is needed to the meeting location (non-CAC Card holders need an escort) and if handicapped accessible transportation is needed.
 All visitors without CAC cards that are attending the MFRC must pre-register prior to entering the Pentagon.
 RSVPs to the MFRC mailbox needing escort to the meeting will be contacted by email from the Pentagon Force Protection Agency (PFPA) with instructions for registration.
 Please follow these instructions carefully.
 Otherwise, members of the public may be denied access to the Pentagon on the day of the meeting.
-Members of the public who are approved for Pentagon access should arrive at the Pentagon Visitors Center waiting area (Pentagon Metro Entrance) no later than 9:00 a.m. on the day of the meeting to allow time to pass through security check points and to be escorted to the meeting location.
+Members of the public who are approved for Pentagon access should arrive at the Pentagon Visitors Center waiting area (Pentagon Metro Entrance) no later than 9:00 a.m. on the day of the meeting to allow time to pass through security check points and be escorted to the meeting location.
 Contact Eddy Mentzer, (571) 372-0857 (Voice), (571) 372-0884, (Facsimile) if you have any questions about your RSVP.

 End Supplemental Information